bitburner-official/bitburner-src/markdown/bitburner.userinterface.createconnectlink.md

 </td><td>

 _(Optional)_ the text to display on the link.
-Defaunts to the last host name or ip in connectPath.
+Defaults to the last host name or ip in connectPath.

 </td></tr>